 If more Reiki teachers taught the deeper symbolism and meaning of the Reiki kanji, students would start with a greater understanding of Reiki practice, leading to a more profound experience for teacher, practitioner and client.
 The system of Usui Reiki Ryoho is much more than a hands-on complementary therapy.

 How do you think we might best write the term Reiki in our publicity material, according to the original or the modern kanji?
-Click here to share your thoughts in a comment.
+Please share your thoughts about the Japanese translation of Reiki in a comment below

 *Seal script, or more correctly in this case, small seal script, is even older than the usual kanji (Chinese: hanzi) used today.
 It developed from characters carved on bronze objects (which in turn developed from etchings on oracle bones), and dates from around the 3rd Century BC.
 Since the characters were etched onto metal, they tended to be quite simple and fairly angular.
 Nonetheless, seal script often manages to capture an element of flow, and sometimes includes curves.
 Eventually the script became used on seals (chops, stamps or signets) as a way of signing or sealing official documents or works of art, which is where derivatives of seal script can be seen today, as a rectangular or circular stamp, usually in red ink.